 - <div>: It define or create division or section in the web page.

 The <aside> tag makes easy to design the page and it enhances clarity of html document.
-It let us easily recognize the main text and subordinate text.
+It let us easily recognise the main text and subordinate text.
 In both the time <div> and <aside> need CSS to specific design.
 The <aside> tag supports Global attributes and Event attributes in HTML.

 Note: The <aside> tag is new in HTML5.